stakater/mto-docs/content/tutorials/tenant/create-tenant.md

 bluesky    Active   3m
 ```

-Anna can now login to the cluster and check if she can create namespaces
+Anna can now log in to the cluster and check if she can create namespaces

 ```bash
 kubectl auth can-i create namespaces